ThreatConnect-Inc/threatconnect-playbooks/README.md

   + Playbooks must include the PBX file of the Playbook.
   + Playbook Apps must include the ZIP file of the App.

+## Contributing

+For more information on contributing to this repo, so our [Contributions Guide](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/blob/master/CONTRIBUTION_GUIDE.md).

 ## Documentation

 Documentation for the ThreatConnectⓇApp Framework is available here: https://docs.threatconnect.com/en/latest/tcex/tcex.html.
 The framework provides commonly used Classes and Methods for writing ThreatConnect Apps.
 The Framework is intended to speed up the development process and ensure Apps contains the core functionality required.